The Best Toys and Gifts For 18 Month Old Toddlers

 Toys for 18 month olds that encourage physical activity

-Ride on toys are great for toddlers at this age.
-They’re learning that they can make toys move, and are finally coordinated enough to get the hang of climbing, jumping, and even driving.
-I’ve included a few climber and ride-on options, and will let you know what we have, love, and use below.
+Toddlers are learning that they can make toys move, and are finally coordinated enough to get the hang of climbing, jumping, and even driving.
+I’ve included a few climber and ride-on options that help with gross motor development.
+From ride on toys to towers and play furniture, these are the best toys that encourage physical activity.

 Cow Bouncer